Systems of power self-protect

 The unscrupulous detective took this illegal behavior to an unprecedented level when he paraphrased me, Kyle’s mother, into saying things about my son that I never said.
 These deceptions executed at the hands of a police detective—a public defender who’s supposed to be seeking the truth—piled additional grief and suffering onto Kyle’s family.
 The aftermath is deeply disturbing.

 As an example, on page 15 of the Clearwater Police Report (or CWPR), Bohling took liberties when describing the telephone conversation I had had with an FBI agent.
-(In January of 2007, while Kyle was traveling the country, FBI Special Agent Jeff Atwood called to tell me that Kyle had visited his Des Moines, Iowa, office that day.
+(In January of 2007, while Kyle was traveling the country, FBI Special Agent Jeff Atwood called to tell me that Kyle had visited his Des Moines, Iowa, office.
 According to Atwood, Kyle came in to report a crime—a crime that could not be substantiated.
-Agent Atwood expressed concern for Kyle, saying that he looked good, was well-mannered and well-spoken, and that he could tell Kyle came from a good home.
+Agent Atwood expressed concern for Kyle, saying that he looked good, was well-mannered and well-spoken and that he could tell Kyle came from a good home.
 When he saw that my son was traveling with valuable items—expensive electronics, and gold and silver coins—as well as a large sum of cash, Atwood became concerned for his welfare.
 When Kyle said he was going to stay at a shelter to save money, the detective recommended a hotel because it would be safer.
 Atwood told me that Kyle seemed to be suffering from mild paranoia, but that it was a good thing in this case as it would keep Kyle away from those who might harm him.
 Agent Atwood said he got my phone number by asking Kyle who he should call if something happened to him.)

 The falsified CWPR information appears in the form of a March 5, 2007, telephone conversation between Bohling and Detective Carl Brown of the Albemarle County (Virginia) Police Department, and an e-mail supposed sent from Brown to Bohling.
-(Detective Brown first made contact with Kyle’s family soon after the missing persons report was filed.
+(Detective Brown first made contact with Kyle’s family soon after the missing person report was filed.
 He later helped locate Kyle when he was in Maui, Hawaii.)
-Here Bohling claimed that I had been advised by Agent Atwood that Kyle said “he was being followed by people who were after him.”
+Here Bohling claimed that I had been advised by Agent Atwood that Kyle said: “he was being followed by people who were after him.”
 According to Bohling, Atwood said that Kyle “appeared as if he had not been eating, was emaciated and appeared to be having delusions.”
 (These are statements Bohling claimed I made to Officer Brown regarding my discussion with Atwood, and that Brown passed along to Bohling.)
 Perhaps not surprisingly, Detective Bohling never asked me for information or details pertaining to my conversation with Atwood.